 If you have been hurt at a construction site, your best bet to collect damages is to hire the services of a qualified Colorado injury lawyer.
 Construction companies are bonded and insured against these kinds of damages, but insurance companies don’t like to pay out and they have a playbook of tactics they’ll use to avoid it.
 Competent workers’ compensation attorneys are experienced at fighting back and getting justice for their clients.

 At Heuser & Heuser, we have years of experience protecting people just like you.
-Don’t let an insurance company treat you like the aggressor rather than the victim.
+Don’t let an insurance company treat you like the aggressor rather than the person.
 Give us a call today and learn at no cost how we can help you get compensated.